 For many of us, infidelity is what makes us weary of committed relationships.
-Whether it's our own past experiences or a discouraging divorce rate, being cheated on is not something we want to go through.
-But now there's a study that reveals the way to peg a cheater based on the pitch of their voice.
-10 Bad Relationship Habits To Give Up For Lent
+Whether it's our own past experiences or a discouraging divorce rate, being cheated on isn't something we want to go through.

-"There are definitely social, cultural and psychological factors as well," researcher Jillian O'Connor, told LiveScience.
-"But there is an association between infidelity risk and hormone levels in men and women."
+"There are definitely social, cultural and psychological factors as well," researcher Jillian O'Connor told LiveScience.
+"But there's an association between infidelity risk and hormone levels in men and women."

 If you're like us, you're wondering just how someone's voice can accurately reveal if they are or will be unfaithful.
-Well, researchers believe a person's voice pitch is related to sex hormones and the more testosterone a male has, the lower his voice, and the more estrogen a woman has, the higher her voice—and the more sex hormones a person has, the likelier he/she is to cheat.
-Now we know what Renee Zellweger really meant when she told Tom Cruise he had her at hello.
-Do Couples Who Look Like Siblings Have A Better Shot At Love?
+Well, researchers believe a person's voice pitch is related to sex hormones and the more testosterone a male has, the lower his voice; the more estrogen a woman has, the higher her voice; and the more sex hormones a person has, the likelier he/she is to cheat.